WallStreetMojo

 Example #1

-Assume that the price of the bond is $940, with the face value of the bond $1000.
+Assume that the bond's price is $940, with the face value of the bond at $1000.
 The annual coupon rate is 8%, with a maturity of 12 years.
-Based on this information, you are required to calculate the approximate yield to maturity.
+Based on this information, you must calculate the approximate yield to maturity.

 Solution:

-Use the below-given data for calculation of yield to maturity.
+Use the below-given data for the calculation of YTM.

 We can use the above formula to calculate approximate yield to maturity.